zenml-io/vscode-zenml/README.md

   1. **Server View**: View server info and connect/disconnect from a ZenML server.
   2. **Stacks View**: Manage stacks and their components (rename, copy, switch).
   3. **Pipeline Runs View**: Monitor pipeline runs and their status, and delete runs as needed.
-  4. **Environment View**: Inspect your Python workspace environment.
+  4. **Environment View**: Manage your Python environment, switch interpreters, and restart the LSP server for troubleshooting.

 Press `F5` to launch the extension (you can also run it from the status bar `Run Extension`).
 Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) to access these functions via the command palette by searching for `ZenML`.